crate/crate-sample-apps/php/documentation.md

 $state = $qry->execute();
 ```

-For a prepared statement using named placeholders, the first argument is the parameter name in the form `:name`.
-For a prepared statement using question mark placeholders, this will be the **1-indexed** position of the parameter
+- For a prepared statement using named placeholders, the first argument is the
+  parameter name in the form `:name`.
+- For a prepared statement using question mark placeholders, this will be the
+  **1-indexed** position of the parameter.

 #### Fetching Query Results
 There are multiple ways to fetch data from row returning statements (DQL):

-- `fetch()`: Fetches the next row from a result set (see [PDOStatement::fetch](http://php.net/manual/de/pdostatement.fetch.php))
+- `fetch()`: Fetches the next row from a result set, see [PDOStatement::fetch].
-- `fetchall()`: Returns an array containing all the result set rows (see [PDOStatement::fetchall](http://php.net/manual/de/pdostatement.fetchall.php))
+- `fetchall()`: Returns an array containing all the result set rows, see [PDOStatement::fetchall].

 ```php
 $qry = $conn->query("SELECT COUNT(*) FROM sys.nodes");